wangzhan90/HeatStressPaper_model/README.md

 This folder contains the command files that include not only the impact of human heat stress on labor productivity, but also the projection of changes on socio-economic development (population, per capita GDP, technology, biofuel), crop yield and groundwater extractions during 2010 - 2050.
 ## \shf
 This folder contains the shock files of projected labor productivity loss due to human heat stress for the US (grid cell level) and non-US regions (regional level), which are called in command files.

+For additional information about the code to generate these shock files, please refer to https://github.com/ihaqiqi/agLaborHeatUS and https://github.com/wangzhan90/HeatStressPaper_shock
 ## SIMPLEG_IGS.tab
 The source code of model.
 The simulation with SIMPLE-G requires the General Equilibrium Modelling PACKage (GEMPACK) software.
 ## SIMPLEG_IGS.exe